FormalTheology/GoedelGod/Formalizations/Isabelle/README.md

 outdated and there are new Isabelle/HOL versions of the proof available in the subdirectory GoedelGodSession.
-These new versions avoid the additional lemmata and they also study some additional aspects such as the modal collapse, monotheism, flawlessness, and postive and negative properties.
+These new versions avoid the additional lemmata and they also study some additional aspects such as the modal collapse, monotheism, flawlessness, and positive and negative properties.

 Best regards,